15 Hacking your future

 Hacking other people’s CVs will help you improve your own because you’re putting yourself in the shoes of your reader.
 Here are some samples:

-Penny Tester, or Pen as her friends call her, loves cybersecurity and reverse engineering.
+Penelope Tester, or Pen as her friends call her, loves cybersecurity and reverse engineering.
 She has a real passion for finding vulnerabilities in software and hardware.
-Just don’t call her a hacker she dislikes that word, see figure 15.2.
+Just don’t call her a hacker she dislikes that word, see figure 9.2.

 Marjorie loves version control because Marge is the master of the merge.
-She also has very high emotional intelligence (EQ).
-This superpower enables her to recognise emotions in herself and others so that she can quickly resolve people’s differences, see figure 15.4.
+She also has very high emotional intelligence (EQ), a superpower that enables her to recognise emotions in herself and others so that she can quickly resolve people’s inevitable differences, see figure 9.4.

 Resolving people’s differences is an important skill, not just for git merge

-Neil is a mature student who loves the C programming language, see figure 15.10.
-The Pointer family are sometimes misunderstood, but Neil compensates for this with his excellent memory management skills and efficiency.
-As well as twin sister Noelle, he also has three famous sisters, (Pointer, Pointer, and Pointer 1984) and a younger half-brother, Neil Pointer-Exception, from his fathers second marriage.
-Neil Pointer-Exception prefers Java
+Neil is a mature student who loves the C programming language, see figure 9.10.
+He’s a member of the sometimes misunderstood Pointer family, which Neil compensates for with his excellent memory management skills and efficiency.
+As well as twin sister Noelle, he also has three famous sisters, (Pointer, Pointer, and Pointer 1984) and a younger half-brother, Neil Pointer-Exception (who prefers Java

 .
 Like C

-, Neil is a child of the 1970s, easily “old enough to be your father” or (if he was a woman) your mother.
+, Neil and Noelle are children of the 1970s, easily “old enough to be your father” or (in Noelle’s case) your mother.
 Respect your elders!
 (Ritchie 1993)

 We’re looking for bright and geeky graduates to join our software engineering team.
 No experience is required, and many of our successful applicants have never programmed before.
 If you think logically and enjoy problem solving, then you have the potential to become a great developer.